myseq/myseq.github.io/content/tedtalk/_index.md

 cascade:
   showEdit: false
-  showSummary: false
+  showSummary: true
   hideFeatureImage: false
 ---

 {{< lead >}}
-TED Talks: Discover ideas worth spreading. :heart_eyes:
+💡 *Discover ideas worth spreading.* 💡
 {{< /lead >}}

 This section is to share some of the excellent **TED talk** sessions that I enjoyed.